 Talis One™: The Next Big Thing in Rapid Chlamydia Testing

-Designed to help maximize health outcomes in the face of infectious diseases like Chlamydia, the Talis One Instrument may enable fast, accurate, lab-quality molecular diagnostic testing in a variety of care settings.
+Designed to help maximize health outcomes in the face of infectious diseases like Chlamydia, the Talis One Test System† may enable fast, accurate, lab-quality molecular diagnostic testing in a variety of health care settings.